 For each week of research, the caster makes separate Knowledge and Spellcraft checks against a DC of 20 plus twice the level of the spell being researched, modified according to Table: Spell Research Modifiers.
 To successfully research the spell, the caster must succeed at both checks.
 Failure indicates the week was wasted.
 Spells of 4th-6th level requires 2 weeks of successful research, while spells of 7th-9th level require 4 weeks.
 The researcher may employ up to two assistants in the research process to assist on the skill checks using the aid another action.

-Clerics, druids, experienced paladins, and experienced rangers can cast divine spells.
+Clerics, druids, experienced paladins and rangers, inquisitors, oracles, the adept NPC class, the hunter hybrid class, the shaman hybrid class, and the warpriest hybrid class cast divine spells.
 Unlike arcane spells, divine spells draw power from a divine source.
 Clerics gain spell power from deities or from divine forces.
 The divine force of nature powers druid and ranger spells, and the divine forces of law and good power paladin spells.
 Divine spells tend to focus on healing and protection and are less flashy, destructive, and disruptive than arcane spells.